NayakwadiS/Forecasting_Mutual_Funds/README.md

 Introduction
 ============

-* This project performs forecasting by using different Time Series algorithms.
+* Project performs forecasting by using different Time Series algorithms.
 * This gives you an overall idea about how each algorithm forecast same mutual fund.
 * Performs Next 30 days forecasting.